belvilleh/group_project/README.md

 ## Project Description

-The primary question we aim to answer is: Can we accurately predict the hourly volume (flow) of traffic along I-5 within the city limits of Seattle, given current and recent historical traffic data, temporal features, and relevant weather conditions?

-Answering this question is important because:

-Enables Proactive Management: Accurate short-term predictions (15-30 minutes) are the foundation for Intelligent Transportation Systems (ITS) applications, such as dynamic ramp metering, variable speed limits, and traveler information services (e.g., advising commuters to take transit or alternative routes before congestion hits).

-Improves Resource Allocation: Forecasting congestion allows WSDOT and emergency services to better position resources, particularly during major accidents or inclement weather, minimizing secondary incidents and reducing overall delay.
+The main question of this project is:

+Can we forecast one-hour-ahead traffic volume along Interstate 5 within Seattle using traffic sensor data, temporal patterns, weather conditions, and collision records?

+Short-term traffic forecasting supports several transportation objectives:

+* Proactive traffic management, including adaptive ramp metering and variable speed limits
+* Improved traveler information and rerouting guidance
+* Better emergency response and resource allocation
+* Reduced congestion-related delay and secondary incidents

+Seattle experiences recurring congestion on I-5, making short-term forecasting valuable for transportation agencies and planners.

 ## Project Overview

-Seattle is consistently ranked as one of the most congested cities in the United States, with drivers losing significant time and productivity each year.
-Traffic congestion not only costs the regional economy but also leads to increased vehicle emissions and delayed emergency response times.
-Addressing this problem requires predictive modeling that allows transportation agencies to intervene proactively.
-The goal of this project is to develop a robust, data-driven model for short-term traffic congestion forecasting on a critical segment of the Puget Sound region’s infrastructure: Interstate 5 (I-5) within the Seattle metropolitan area.
+This project integrates multiple real-world data sources into a continuous hourly time series and evaluates three forecasting models:

+1. Lagged linear regression
+2. XGBoost regressor
+3. Prophet time-series model with seasonal structure and external regressors

+The models are evaluated on a chronologically held-out test period using MAE and RMSE.

+XGBoost provides the best predictive accuracy, the linear regression model serves as a useful benchmark, and Prophet offers insight into seasonal patterns.

 ## Project Structure